-With the exception of Mr. Vanaselja, our former CFO, all NEOs participate in the Defined Contribution (DC) pension plan, which has been the only pension plan available to employees hired since 2004.
-Mr. Vanaselja, who was hired prior to 2004, participated in Bell Canada's Defined Benefit (DB) pension plan.
+All our NEOs participate in the DC pension plan, which has been the only pension plan available to employees hired since 2004.
+Mr. LeBlanc participated in the Bell Aliant Defined Benefit Pension Plan and supplemental arrangement until December 31, 2014, when he joined the DC pension plan.

 All our NEOs are eligible for supplementary retirement arrangements.
-The pension benefits provided to our NEOs are described under section 11.4 entitled Pension arrangements.
+The pension benefits provided to our NEOs are described under section 11.5 entitled Pension arrangements.

-BENEFITS AND PERQUISITES
+BENEFITS AND PEROUISITES